leotrs/rsm/docs/source/tutorials/markup.rst

    ::

-The features on this page cover 90% of what can be done with RSM.
+The features illustrated on this page cover 90% of what can be done with RSM.

 .. admonition:: Summary